docsforadobe/after-effects-expression-reference/docs/property.md

 For example, `loopOut("cycle", 1)` loops the segment bounded by the last keyframe and second-to-last keyframe.
 The default value of 0 means that all keyframes loop.
 See the entry for loopIn for more information.

-#### NOTE
+!!! note
     David Van Brink provides an instructional article and sample project on his [omino pixel blog](http://omino.com/pixelblog/2007/11/23/salmonella/) that show how to use the Echo effect, the Particle Playground effect, and the `loopOut` method to animate a swarm of stylized swimming bacteria.

 **Type**